-- Add in wet ingredients.
+- Add in almond butter, coconut oil, vanilla and milk.
 Mix first with a spatula then use your hands to knead the dough.

 - Firmly press cookie dough into a lined 8″ x 8″ baking pan.

-- Place in freezer at least one hour to set.
+- Place in freezer at least 20 minutes to set.